nottheswimmer/dalle/README.md

-# pydalle: A DALL-E 2 API Wrapper for Python
+# pydalle: A DALL·E 2 API Wrapper for Python

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pydalle)
 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/pydalle)
 ![PyPI - License](https://img.shields.io/pypi/l/pydalle)

-This library provides basic programmatic access to the DALL-E 2 API.
+This library provides basic programmatic access to the DALL·E 2 API.

-The intent of this library is to provide researchers with a means to easily layout results from DALL-E 2 into a jupyter notebook or similar.
+The intent of this library is to provide researchers with a means to easily layout results from DALL·E 2 into a jupyter notebook or similar.

 ## Installation